tsunami416604/azure-docs.hu-hu/articles/expressroute/expressroute-howto-erdirect.md

    ```

    > [!NOTE]
-   > A beágyazási attribútum a Dot1Q értékre is állítható.
+   > A beágyazás attribútum Dot1Q is beállítható.
    >

    **Példa kimenetre:**